 Private Sector Development

 High transaction costs negatively affect business and trade competitiveness.
-In a 2012 World Bank report, Mozambique ranked 139 out of 183 countries worldwide for ease of doing business.
-USAID is working to help private sector businesses become more competitive, thus generating more trade and investment opportunities.
-USAID programs support policy reforms to make it easier to start a new business, thus increasing the number of small- and medium-sized enterprises and increasing new foreign investment.
+In a 2016 World Bank report, Mozambique ranked 121 out of 183 countries worldwide for ease of doing business.
+We help private sector businesses become more competitive, thus generating more trade and investment opportunities.
+Our programs support policy reforms to make it easier to start a new business, thus increasing the number of small- and medium-sized enterprises and increasing new foreign investment.
 Over the long term, investments by Mozambique’s private sector will be key to catalyzing economic growth and alleviating poverty.

-USAID is focused on increasing growth in the agriculture and tourism sectors, which show strong potential to attract private investment and create jobs.
-USAID’s programs provide business development services and access to financial services that help small- and medium-sized enterprises become more efficient and productive.
+We focus on increasing growth in the agriculture and tourism sectors, which show strong potential to attract private investment and create jobs.
+Our programs provide business development services and access to financial services that help small- and medium-sized enterprises become more efficient and productive.
 In turn, they become more competitive in local, regional and international markets, and better able to attract private investment to help their businesses grow.

 Trade and Regulatory Reform

 Creating a business and investment climate that is open, transparent and competitive is critical to long-term economic growth.
 USAID’s trade program works with the Ministry of Industry and Commerce to strengthen its ability to implement reforms conducive to a better business environment and to negotiate and implement regional and bilateral trade agreements.
-This helps Mozambique become a viable trading partner as it seeks permanent partnership in the Southern African Development Community Free Trade Area, which is essential to increase trade with regional partners.
-USAID also supports Mozambican business associations to help the private sector’s push to improve the investment environment, reduce obstacles to registering new small- and medium-sized businesses, and decrease business costs and risks.
-Under the Partnership for Trade Facilitation, USAID will support more transparency and faster clearance times at Mozambique’s borders.
+This helps the country become a viable trading partner as it seeks permanent partnership in the Southern African Development Community Free Trade Area, which is essential to increase trade with regional partners.
+We also support Mozambican business associations to help the private sector’s push to improve the investment environment, reduce obstacles to registering new small- and medium-sized businesses, and decrease business costs and risks.
+Under the Partnership for Trade Facilitation, USAID will support more transparency and faster clearance times at borders.